compulim/til/README.md

 | - | - | - |
 | `t-00001` | `b-00001` | `bugs` |
 | `t-00001` | `b-00001` | `area-ui` |

+You should do 2 queries to get the final result out.

 But in document DB, you would do: